If you’ve always dreamed of living in the Big Apple, here’s how to make it a reality.

 How to pay for your apartment

 Unless you have the cash to buy your apartment in full, you’ll probably need a mortgage for your new apartment.
-Considering the average costs of an apartment in New York City can get quite steep, saving up for your new apartment can be quite a feat.
+Considering the average costs of a New York City apartment can get quite steep, saving up for your new apartment can be quite a feat.

 After you’ve submitted an offer on an apartment and it’s accepted, get a commitment letter from your lender or mortgage broker.
 This stipulates the mortgage you qualify for, when you’ll receive it by and what interest rate you’ll receive.